oroinc/documentation/book/customization.rst

 .. caution::

-    Remember, that command doctrine:schema:update can be executed only for development or testing purposes.
+    Remember that command doctrine:schema:update can only be executed for development or testing purposes.
 All real application database updates must be applied using migrations.